jkwoods/ExaFold/README.md

 rm Miniconda3-latest-Linux-x86_64.sh

 # If you choose to keep your bashrc clean, add the conda/bin to PATH
+#  - change the "pwd" here according to your miniconda install path
 export PATH="$(pwd)/miniconda3/bin:$PATH"

 # One dependency for the installation itself